 - does not comply with the heavy vehicle safety standards; or - has a part that does not perform its intended function; or - has deteriorated to an extent that it cannot be reasonably relied on to perform its intended function.

 Penalties can include on-the-spot fines or prosecution.
 Formal warnings or a defect notice may also be issued.
-For more information see the Heavy vehicle defects- Compliance and enforcement bulletin at www.nhvr.gov.au/ce-bulletins.
+More information can be found at Heavy vehicle defects | NHVR.

 For more information: